Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-delegation.rst

 Time and cool-downs
 ===================

 Changes to the pools take effect every 24 hours at :term:`pay day`.
-So opening a pool, increasing the stake, moving the stake between pools or between passive delegation and a stakiing pool all take effect at the :term:`pay day`.
+So opening a pool, changing the stake, moving the stake between pools or between passive delegation and a stakiing pool all take effect at the :term:`pay day`.
 At pay day, rewards gathered over a 24 hour period are distributed at the same time.
 If, however, you make a change in delegation in the last :term:`epoch` before pay day, then the change has to wait until the second pay day.

-But decreasing the stake (whether for delegators or validators) is subject to a cool-down period.
-In other words, once the transaction has been included in a block the cool-down period starts.
-Unstaking takes effect at the pay day event after the cool-down has elapsed, and the party's stake will be unlocked.
-During the cool down, the stake is still invested in the pool and earns rewards as before.
+When decreasing or removing the stake (whether for delegators or validators), the unstaked funds are not released until after a :term:`cool-down period`.

 Where delegation is available
 =============================